-What is the 23rd Amendment?
+What Is the 23rd Amendment?

 Section One of the 23rd Amendment gives people who live in the District of Columbia suffrage in Presidential elections.
-Voters would now have representation in the Electoral College.
+DC voters now have representation in the Electoral College.

 The constitutional amendment treats the District of Columbia as a state for the Electoral College purposes only.
-This, therefore, enables the citizens’ votes to be tallied in the nationwide Presidential elections.
+It, therefore, enables the citizens’ votes to be tallied in the nationwide Presidential elections.

-A Brief History of the Nation’s Capital.
+A Brief History of the Nation’s Capital

 In 1790 Philadelphia was the capital of the United States for ten years after the Constitution was ratified.
 Before this, New York was the capital.
-The District of Columbia was named as the Government’s official seat in 1800.
+The District of Columbia was named the Government’s official seat in 1800.